-We want to make styles that endure: Levi’s Strauss & Co
+We want to make styles that endure: Levi Strauss & Co

-Levi’s Strauss & Co, the oldest denim brand in the world, places India among the top of its markets globally.
+Levi Strauss & Co, the oldest denim brand in the world, places India among the top of its markets globally.
 Having present in India since 25 years, the US-based brand has strong visibility in tier I and tier II cities in the country; it now aims to expand reach to smaller towns.
 In an interview with TNIE, Sanjeev Mohanty, MD (South Asia, Middle East and North Africa), Levi Strauss, discusses about the economic slowdown and its impact on retail demand, competition with fast fashion brands, sustainability and more.

 Excerpts: